aksinghdce/GooglePedia/Users/Aayush/Checkpoints/Book/README.md

  1. [Introduction](https://github.com/aayush-bhardwaj/GooglePedia/blob/master/Users/Aayush/Checkpoints/Book/01.Introduction.md)

-We have also included the solutions and explanations for popular books in Python keeping in mind how the approach should be if the question is asked in a Google Interview <i class="fa fa-bolt"></i>
+We have also included the solutions and explanations for popular books in Python keeping in mind how the approach should be if the question is asked in a Google Interview :thumbsup:

  - [Cracking The Coding Interview - Gayle laakmann - 6th Edition](https://github.com/aayush-bhardwaj/GooglePedia/tree/master/Users/Aayush/Checkpoints/Book/CrackingTheCodingInterview)
  - [Thinking With Python - Narsimha Karumachi - ](https://github.com/aayush-bhardwaj/GooglePedia/tree/master/Users/Aayush/Checkpoints/Book/ThinkingWithPython)